William Treanor

 William Michael Treanor (born November 16, 1957) is an American attorney and legal scholar.
-He served as the Dean of Georgetown University Law Center from 2010 to 2025, is the former dean of Fordham University School of Law, and is an expert on constitutional law, having been cited three times in Supreme Court opinions.
+He served as the Dean of Georgetown University Law Center from 2010 to 2025.
+He was the former dean of Fordham University School of Law.
+Treanor is an expert on constitutional law, having been cited three times in Supreme Court opinions.
 He holds the title of Agnes Williams Sesquicentennial Professor of Constitutional Law and Constitutional History and Dean Emeritus and continues to teach as a professor at Georgetown Law.
-Treanor held several high-profile government positions and is an advocate of civil service.
-His teaching and work evidence Treanor's commitment to his philosophy of a complete legal education: "Intellectual excellence, the craft of lawyering, and dedication to public service."
+Treanor has held several high-profile government positions and is an advocate of civil service.
+Treanor's teaching and work evidence his commitment to his philosophy of a complete legal education: "Intellectual excellence, the craft of lawyering, and dedication to public service."

 Personal

 Treanor graduated summa cum laude and Phi Beta Kappa from Yale College in 1979, where he was an active member of the Yale Political Union.
 He obtained an M.A. in history from Harvard University in 1982.
 He then entered Harvard Law School, but transferred to Yale Law School because he felt they focused more on public service.
 He was Article and Book Review Editor of the Yale Law Journal and graduated with a J.D. in 1985.
+He was awarded a PhD in History from Harvard University in 2010.

 On October 15, 1994, Treanor married Allison Derivaux Ames, who was then director of strategic planning for corporate publicity and special events at Saks Fifth Avenue in New York City.
 He has two children, Liam and Katherine.